Chateau Impney: 1942–1963

 In 1942, Ralph Edwards of Ralph Edwards Enterprises bought Impney Hall, tempted by a War Damages settlement, but was not allowed to take possession until the property was derequisitioned in November 1946.

 The war years had left the house in a neglected state, with thousands of pounds' worth of damage.
 Ralph and his wife restored the property, installing new lighting, introducing food lifts and plumbing, and clearing and replanting the grounds.

 The Victorian dining room and conservatory on the ground floor were replaced by a ballroom and the Winter Gardens Restaurant.
 The library was turned into L'Aperitif, a grillroom that served traditional English food, and the basement area became the Corbett Tavern (now the Impney Restaurant and Bar), which was used as a venue for parties.

 The majority of the bedrooms were restyled to include ensuite facilities, telephones, hot and cold water, and electric fires.
 The Fleur De Lys Residents' Lounge was created on the first floor, overlooking the terraced gardens.
 In April 1949, the hotel was renamed as Chateau Impney and opened to residents and visitors, and Ralph and his wife ran the hotel until 1963.

 1960s

 Throughout the 1960s, Chateau Impney was considered a first-class venue for dining, weddings and parties.

 The Imp Cellar Club – the first disco in the Midlands – was hosted in the basement area of the hotel.
 A casino was opened on the first floor and, as well as banquets and cabarets, there were film festivals attended by celebrities of the time.
 Many leading music groups of the era made their debut at the hotel, and it was a popular place to be seen.
-The Chateau also hosted "all-niters", where up-and-coming bands such as The Drifters and Jimmy Cliff and the Shakedown Sound played to hundreds of fans.
+The Chateau also hosted "all-niters", where up-and-coming bands such as The Drifters and Jimmy Cliff and the Shakedown Sound, Katch 22, played to hundreds of fans.
 On 1 and 2 September 1968, the Bluesology festival, one of the earliest rock festivals in the UK, was held in the grounds, and featured Fleetwood Mac and Joe Cocker.